Students – June 18-23, 2017

 Everyone should plan to attend the daily recital.
 This is the only time each day that we can gather together for announcements.
 Plus, you will hear some great music by your teachers, friends and special guests!

-The facilities at Roswell Presbyterian Church are available for your use and enjoyment.
+The facilities at The Cottage School are available for your use and enjoyment.
 Please remember that we are guests and must treat these facilities with respect and care.
 As the Atlanta Suzuki Institute is a family experience, parents or guardians are expected to remain with their children during meals and leisure time, as well as during classes.
 Parents are responsible for the conduct and safety of their children and other valuables while attending the Institute.
 Physical activities such as running, ball throwing, skating etc., are not permitted in the buildings at any time.

 The Suzuki Association of the Americas (SAA) is a coalition of teachers, parents, educators, and others who are interested in making music education available to all children.
 The SAA provides programs and services to members throughout North and South America.
 With the International Suzuki Association (ISA) and other regional associations, the SAA promotes and supports the spread of Dr. Suzuki’s Talent Education.
 Membership in the SAA includes receipt of the American Suzuki Journal, a quarterly publication with stimulating ideas and information for teachers, parents, and others.
 The Journal includes regular columns with specific ideas for teaching particular instruments and for parenting in the Suzuki context.
 Membership also includes use of the Teacher Referral Service for parents and programs seeking teachers.
 Additional benefits include support, assistance and networking for regional organizations of parents and/or teachers, and access to a library of audio and video tapes, research information, etc. Join the Suzuki Association of the Americas.